riebling/acai/submitter.HOWTO.md

  Still have only the vaguest notion of what to do with these, still would really love to see a TUTORIAL with EXAMPLES that WORK.
  Do I really need to use Maven?
 Do I really need to use Java?
 I don't have an environment for these, have been Java free for 5 years and loving it.

+ ## SUCCESS!
+ Yes, Martha, we do need Java.
+AND Maven.
+And the big reveal is that there are more components to be run in a specific order.
+But first, to explain what was misunderstood about the compiled obfuscated shell script: This is something given to students.
+So they can't reverse engineer it.

+ Now the components, and the order:

+ 1. Develop a Grader (component)
+ 2. Run an Uploader (component) to upload the Grader to TPZ.
+Currently there's little feedback or means to verify the grader is there, visible, on TPZ, but we're told this is coming.
+ 3. Run a Submitter (component).
+This submits a homework (TPZ "Task" / part of a TPZ "Project") to TPZ, which then gets executed on TPZ cloud infrastructure and interacts with the Grader
+ 4. View results in a web browser, in the TPZ Submissions tab for a Project.
+I believe there can be multiple tabs per project, one per "Task" (homework), a URL for example https://theproject.zone/f18-11791/pi0/submissions that you navigate to by
+    a.
+Log into TPZ
+    b. authenticate with andrew credentials
+    c.
+Navigate to Course
+    d.
+Navigate to Project
+    e.
+Navigate to Submissions